0kAj/DesktopPet/README.md

 - 🎨 Customize the pet’s color appearance

 ## 🕹️ Controls
+Outside of mini games, the pet can be moved freely across the desktop using drag and drop.

-The pet is controlled using the mouse cursor and keyboard input.
+During mini games, the pet follows the mouse cursor and moves horizontally along the X-axis.
+Pressing the Space key triggers the jump action.
+The Escape key opens the pause menu.

 ## 🏗️ Architecture Overview
 ![DesktopPetTypeDependencyDiagram](DesktopPetTypeDependencyDiagram.png)